IELTS Free Online Writing Practice - Should students be grouped by ability in schools?

 Randomly more:

-Topic: Write an essay on the impact of cultural tourism on local economies.
+Topic: Write an essay on the following Discuss the impact of climate change on global economic stability.

 Why IELTS.WORK?